MieuxVoter/mv-api-server-apiplatform/README.md

 This is a **REST API backend** for (Liquid) Majority Judgment.

 It is **OpenApi v3 compliant**.
-The Swagger (OpenApi v2) support is partial, it's hard to get both, so we chose to go with v3.
+The Swagger (OpenApi v2) support is partial ; it's tricky to get both, so we chose to privilege v3.

 It supports:
 - JSON
 - LD+JSON
 - HTML (sandbox)
-- other formats can be added if needed
+- other formats can be added as-needed

 It features:
-- Specifications written in plain language
+- Specifications written in plain language (french and english)
+- A public endpoint to compute a ranking from a tally (todo)
+- Authentication via a Json Web Token (JWT)
+- Authenticated endpoints to create private polls and invitations to participate
 - …